ch4nc3l0/MrWeatherMan-Weather-Learning-MVC-ASP.NET/MrWeatherMan/Doc(draft).markdown

 ASP.Net Core is an open source version of ASP.Net that is cross-platform and uses the C# or F# programming language.

+### What is MVC and why do I care?
+MVC stands for Model, View, Controller.
+It is nothing more than a way of coding.
+It is better to have a well-defined structure for your code so when your code changes for example: adding a new feature, or updating to a new version it will be far easier and save headaches and time.
+As a bonus if some error is in the code it can also be easier to track down and correct it makes code easier to maintain.

 ### Some things you will need before starting: